-Furthermore, by the time EB-5 applicants are able to file their I-829 petitions, the area of investment may cease to qualify as a TEA.
-As increased job creation is the main goal of the EB-5 program, changes in population size or unemployment rates in a previously qualifying TEA are not grounds to deny an I-829 application.
+In some cases, by the time EB-5 applicants are able to file their I-829 petitions, the area of their investment may cease to qualify as a TEA.
+Fortunately, because job creation is the main goal of the EB-5 program, changes in population size or unemployment rates in a previously qualifying TEA are not grounds to deny an I-829 application.